GrandGarcon/Complete_Cybersecurity_Path/README.md

   - for the starting solve questions only from CTF365 / HTB  with one problem each day from diffrent type.

-- [ ] Implementing the recent Ml papers with cybersecurity
+- [ ] Implementing the recent Ml papers with cybersecurity (currently not my cup of tea , any contrbutions will be welome)
 - [X]  Excercises and resource on professional courses

+###  focus on the cockami